Is interpolation benign for random forest regression?: Centered RF

 In both interpolation regimes (mean and in probability), trees need to be very deep, with a growing number of empty cells as $n$ tends to infinity, eventually damaging the consistency of the overall CRF.

-\begin{proposition} Suppose that $\Esp{f^\star(X)^2} > 0$.
-Then the infinite Centered Random Forest $\infforest^{\mathrm{CRF}}$ of depth {$k_n \geq \integer{\log_2 n}$} is inconsistent. \end{proposition} The non-consistency of the CRF stems from the fact that the probability for a random point $X$ to fall in an empty cell does not converge to zero, introducing an irreducible bias in the excess risk.
+\begin{proposition} Suppose that $\Esp{f^\star(X)^2} > 0$ and set $\alpha >0$.
+Then the infinite Centered Random Forest $\infforest^{\mathrm{CRF}}$ of depth {$k_n \geq {\log_2 \alpha n}$} is inconsistent. \end{proposition} Proposition~\ref{prop:crf_inconsistency} emphasizes the poor generalization capacities of the interpolating CRF (under any interpolating regime), which could be expected given its non-adaptive construction.
+Indeed, the non-consistency of the CRF stems from the fact that the probability for a random point $X$ to fall in an empty cell does not converge to zero, introducing an irreducible bias in the excess risk.

-Proposition~\ref{prop:crf_inconsistency} emphasizes the poor generalization capacities of the interpolating CRF (under any interpolating regime), which could be expected given its non-adaptive construction.